 What is an Undervote?

 An undervote is when a voter has made fewer marks on a ballot than the maximum number of votes allowed for a contest.
 For example, the candidate contest tells the voter “Vote for No More than Two” and the voter may only vote for one.
 Undervoting can also mean leaving one or more contests or the entire ballot blank.
 It may help voters to review their paper ballot to make sure they have not missed any contests by mistake.
 Undervoted ballots are counted and reported, even if completely blank.
 Our touch screen voting machine will tell voters if they have undervoted.
 If this happens they will be able to go back and vote on any missed contests.

 Requesting a New Ballot When You Spoil the First One

 At the polls: Return the spoiled ballot to the poll worker and ask for a new one.

-By Mail: Place the spoiled ballot in the blue return envelope.
-Be sure to check the box in the upper right corner on the flap of the envelope to show you want a new ballot.
-Then sign, date, and return the envelope to the Department.
-We will send you a new ballot in the mail.
+If you vote by mail: Please call us at 831-796-1499 and we will send you a new ballot in the mail.
 You can also return the ballot in person directly to the Department.
 You can also bring it to your assigned polling place up to 8:00 p.m. on Election Day.

 If you do not bring your vote by mail ballot with you on Election Day to give to the poll worker, you will be asked to vote on a Provisional Ballot.